Srushtipatil2003/OLA-/README.md

-# OLA-
+# OLA-Data Analysis Project
-In this project, I analyzed Ola ride transaction data to uncover key business insights.
-Using Excel, I performed initial data cleaning, handled missing values, and formatted datasets for consistency.
-I then used SQL to extract and aggregate data, focusing on ride frequency, revenue trends, and driver performance.
+The objective of this project is to analyze Ola ride transaction data using Excel, SQL, and Power BI to identify key business insights.
+The project aims to clean and prepare raw data, extract and aggregate important metrics, and visualize trends in rides, revenue, demand patterns, and driver performance.
+This analysis supports data-driven decision-making to improve efficiency and optimize operations.